Original-2/Animender/README.md

 # Animender
 An AI that recommends anime based on personal history.
 You can use it here: https://discord.gg/h6nTTprMKd.

+# File structure
+the files are ordered so that /train is for training files, /deployment is what you need to deploy the model as a discord bot and the root folder has the website and any miscelaneous files that are there by default

 # model explanation
 <br> ───────────────────── architecture ─────────────────────
 <br> Input (1D array of shape (1000)) - Conveys which anime has been watched (1 for true, 0 for false)